aubergine-developers/nadia/doc/source/usage.rst

 Basic usage
 ===========

-We will ilustrate nadia's usage on the usual `OpenAPI petstore example <https://github.com/OAI/OpenAPI-Specification/blob/master/examples/v3.0/petstore.yaml>`_.
-Assuming you have the file save in your current directory, the following snippet should:
-1. Load the speficication.
-2. Create schema builder.
-3. Build schema for Pet object.
-4. Validate two sample objects using the given schema.
+nadia's usage is as simple as it gets.
+Suppose you have standard `OpenAPI petstore example <https://github.com/OAI/OpenAPI-Specification/blob/master/examples/v3.0/petstore.yaml>`_ yaml saved in your current directory.
+Below short snippet will create Schema for the pet object and use it to validate two example objects.

 .. code-block:: python

    import yaml
    import nadia.api

    with open('petstore.yaml') as petstore:
        data = yaml.load(petstore)

    builder = nadia.api.SchemaBuilder.create()
    schema = builder.build(data['components']['schemas']['Pet'])